timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

   * The term "appropriate committees of Congress" means the Committee on Commerce, Science, and Transportation and the Committee on Appropriations of the Senate and the Committee on Science, Space, and Technology and the Committee on Appropriations of the House of Representatives.

 * #### (2) Major multi-user research facility project
-  * The term "&nbsp;'major multi-user research facility project'&nbsp;" means a science and engineering facility project that—
+  * The term "major multi-user research facility project" means a science and engineering facility project that exceeds $100,000,000 in total construction, acquisition, or upgrade costs to the Foundation.

-    * (A) exceeds the lesser of—

-      * (i) 10 percent of a Directorate's annual budget; or

-      * (ii) $100,000,000 in total project costs; or

-    * (B) is funded by the major research equipment and facilities construction account, or any successor account.

 ### §1862s–3.
 Personnel oversight
 #### (a) Conflicts of interest